Battle of Sherburn in Elmet: Royalist moves

 As the King could no longer rely on Montrose to reinforce him, he abandoned the march north.
 However, in a reversal of previous roles, he decided to send a substantial force of cavalry north to reinforce Montrose.
 This consisted of 1,600 "Northern Horse" under Sir Marmaduke Langdale.
 The "Northern Horse" were cavalry raised in the North of England, who had continued fighting for the King even after their homes and estates were occupied by Covenanters and Parliamentarians after the battle of Marston Moor.
-Since then, they had been involved in the King's defeats at the battles of Naseby and Rowton Heath. and had gained a reputation for pillage and poor discipline.
+Since then, they had been involved in the King's defeats at the battles of Naseby and Rowton Heath and had gained a reputation for pillage and poor discipline.

 The King appointed his Secretary of State, Lord Digby, to be Lieutenant General of all the Royalist forces north of the River Trent and made him the overall leader of the expedition to the north.
 Digby had been blamed for many unwise decisions taken by the King's council of war since 1643 and had quarrelled with Prince Rupert of the Rhine, the King's nephew and chief field commander.
 However, Rupert was in disfavour since the fall of Bristol, which the King considered Rupert to have surrendered prematurely.

 Parliamentarian moves

 Early in 1645, when Parliament had created the New Model Army, they had also consolidated their forces in the north of England into the Army of the "Northern Association", consisting of five regiments of cavalry, one regiment of dragoons and seven regiments of infantry.
 On 25 July, they appointed Sydnam Poyntz (sometimed spelled "Sydenham Poyntz") as commander of this army.
 Poyntz was a professional soldier who had served with Dutch and Swedish armies in Europe, and had entered Parliament's service in 1644.
 (Not being a peer or member of Parliament, he was not bound by the Self-denying Ordinance.)
 While the New Model Army was engaged in the West country, Poyntz had shadowed the King's army with a cavalry force and had won the battle of Rowton Heath.

 Poyntz was still following the King's army, but lacked information on his intentions.
-Moving north in response to limited intelligence, he was close to Digby's force as he neared Sherburn in Elmet on 15 October.
+In light of the scarce intelligence available, he proceeded northward and found himself in close proximity to Digby's troops as he approached Sherburn in Elmet on 15 October.